 Pneumatic Cushioning Systems

-Built-in pneumatic cushioning uses tapered cushioning spears that restrict exhaust flow during final stroke portion.
+Built-in pneumatic cushioning uses tapered cushioning spears that restrict exhaust flow3 during final stroke portion.
 This creates back-pressure that decelerates the piston gradually over 10-25mm distance.

 Adjustable Cushioning Benefits